clomazone (Command 3ME)

 Chemical family Dinitroaniline

-Time Apply to dormant, established peppermint and spearmint before target weeds emerge.
+Time Apply to dormant, established peppermint and spearmint for residual preemergence weed control

 Caution Do not apply in the first year of growth and establishment.
 To ensure crop safety, apply well before crop dormancy is expected to break.
 Do not apply to soils with <1.0% OM or on coarse soils.
 Temporary crop injury may be observed when the crop first breaks dormancy.
-Extreme rainfall or extended periods of soil saturation at the time of dormancy break, may result in crop injury in fields treated with pyroxasulfone.
+DO NOT apply to mint that has broken dormancy.
+Application to mint that is near dormancy may result in crop injury.
+The use of pyroxasulfone may result in growth suppression of mint if extreme conditions of high rainfall, high winds, and/or extended periods of water-saturated soil occur immediately before or soon after mint breaks dormancy.
+Do not exceed a total of 3 fl oz/a (0.098 lb ai/a pyroxasulfone) per year.
+Do not use roots from pyroxasulfone treated mint for human consumption.

 Site of action Group 15: mitosis inhibitor